-• Full Recognition with Administrative Warning:
+Full Recognition with Administrative Warning:

 The warning will indicate required corrective action and/or educational sanctions and a schedule for completion.
-If the required action is not taken, or if the schedule is not followed, the Assistant Director will invoke Probationary Recognition or modify and extend the Administrative Warning.
+If the required action is not taken, or if the schedule is not followed, the Fraternity & Sorority Life Advisor will invoke Probationary Recognition or modify and extend the Administrative Warning.

-• Probationary Recognition:
+Probationary Recognition:

-Chapter probation is for a determined period of time and may or may not involve suspension of specific privileges and the imposition of a schedule of corrective action and/or educational sanctions.
-In the event that further infractions occur or if the schedule of required action is not met, the Assistant Director may invoke Suspension or Withdrawal of Recognition.
+♦ Chapter probation is for a determined period and may not involve suspension of specific privileges and the imposition of a schedule of corrective action and/or educational sanctions.
+If further infractions occur or if the schedule of required action is not met, the Fraternity & Sorority Life Advisor may invoke Suspension or Withdrawal of Recognition

-• Suspension of Recognition:
+Suspension of Recognition:

-Suspension is for a set period of time during which all chapter activities are suspended and chapter privileges are revoked.
+♦ Suspension is for a set period during which all chapter activities are suspended, and chapter privileges are revoked.

-• Withdrawal of Recognition:
+Withdrawal of Recognition:

-- O Upon withdrawal of recognition, all chapter operations must cease.
-All campus privileges and College permission for the chapter to function are revoked. - Current individual members registered at the College could face campus disciplinary action for failure to comply in accordance with any suspension or withdrawal of recognition. - Should recognition be restored after Suspension or Withdrawal of Recognition, the chapter will initially be granted Probationary Recognition for two years or a time determined by the Assistant Director.
+Upon withdrawal of recognition, all chapter operations must cease.
+All campus privileges and university permission for the chapter to function are revoked.

+- Current individual members registered at the university could face campus disciplinary action for failure to comply in accordance with any suspension or withdrawal of recognition. - o Should recognition be restored after Suspension or Withdrawal of Recognition, the chapter will initially be granted Probationary Recognition for two years or a time determined by the FSL Advisor.